 Web analytics tools to help you understand the return on investment of marketing and advertising efforts.

-Website analytics tools are also important to not only measure your website but the path that leads to it.
+Website analytics tools are also necessary not only for measuring your website, but also for tracking the path that leads to it.

-You should be able to accurately say, for example, what percentage of people who come to your website are converting.
+You should be able to accurately state, for example, what percentage of visitors to your website convert.

 You can also use website analytics tools to measure what visitors are doing on your site as they’re navigating their way through it.